Single Agent Armodafinil for Patient-Reported Fatigue

 Inclusion Criteria:

 - Patients who were treated with either definitive or postoperative radiation or chemoradiation therapy for HNC with moderate to severe levels of patient reported fatigue, at 6 or more weeks after completing all planned cancer therapy.
-Patients who rated their fatigue level at 5 or greater on a 0 to 10 scale during routine clinical follow up in the Radiation Oncology Clinic at MD Anderson, or during routine clinical follow up at LBJ Hospital.
+Patients who rated their fatigue level at 5 or greater on a 0 to 10 scale during any follow-up clinic visits at MD Anderson.

 - Male and female patients >= 18 years old.